avyfain/avyfain.github.io/_posts/articles/2017-08-09-streaming.md

 These streaming services rely on economies of scale and centralization in ways that the government administered library probably can't come close to.

 <small>_The "Half-Baked" series is my effort to write more, and put my thoughts out there on the internet, a brain dump, unedited.
 Just a few minutes of writing.
-If you find typos, or grammatical errors, will be corrected as I notice them, but otherwise the content will remain as published._</small>
+If you find typos, or grammatical errors, let me know.
+They will be corrected as I notice them, but otherwise the content will remain as published._</small>